pycharming/lantern_aws/README.md

 ##### Verify deployment

 There is not a general command to verify that all proxies have been updated correctly.
-Even if all salt updates have been successful, some bad side effects may have happen.
-For example, the `http-proxy` service may fail to restart.
+Even if all salt updates have been successful, some bad side effects may have happened.
+For example, the `http-proxy` service may have failed to restart.

 Verifying a deployment is currently a semi-manual process that needs to be performed in each cloudmaster separately.
 It goes like this: